adititapariya/Days-of-verilog/README.md

-# 100-days-of-verilog
+# Days-of-verilog

-This repository contains a 100-day journey through Verilog, where each day focuses on implementing and understanding a specific digital design concept.
+This repository contains a journey through Verilog, where each day focuses on implementing and understanding a specific digital design concept.

 ## Progress